How to spot and report fake text message and smishing scams

 Last updated:

-We’ve all become aware of fake emails, but now you could be targeted by text message scams as well, called smishing.
+We’ve all become aware of “phishing”, the use of fake emails, to scam us out of money, but now you could be targeted by fake SMS text message as well.
+This is called “smishing”.

 So, what is smishing, how can you spot it and what should you do if you’ve been targeted?